bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 Quick introduces a custom GraphQL directive called `@topic`.
 It allows you to annotate fields and connect them to a topic.
-With that, we can define the relationship between our GraphQL schema and Kafka.
+With that, you can define the relationship between our GraphQL schema and Kafka.

-We first connect the `statusUpdates` subscription to the status topic.
+First connect the `statusUpdates` subscription to the status topic.
-It ensures that each event written to the Kafka topic is pushed into the GraphQL WebSocket connection.
+This ensures that each event written to the Kafka topic is pushed into the GraphQL WebSocket connection.
 ```graphql
 type Subscription {
     statusUpdates: Status @topic(name: "status")
 }
 ```
 Second, we want to display information about a vehicle when querying a trip.
-Instead of creating a separate operation, we can add this information to `Trip` itself:
+Instead of creating a separate operation, you can add this information to `Trip` itself:
 `Trip` has a new field `vehicle`.
 It is populated with the `vehicle` topic data based on the trip’s `vehicleId` value.
 One major advantage of GraphQL is its flexibility.
-When querying a trip, the user can decide if they indeed require the vehicle information.
+When querying a trip, you can decide if you indeed require the vehicle information.
 If this is not the case, the corresponding data is never loaded, and thus no overhead occurs.

 ```graphql